FadilatBraimah/ALX-NIGERIA-COHORT-2-WHATSAPP-GROUP-ANALYSIS/README.md

 During Foundations, you will learn professional skills that will help you succeed in your ALX specialization and that can carry you throughout your career.
 The skills you learn are future-proof and able to adapt to whatever changes might happen as tech evolves.

 ## Introduction
-Upon completing the ALX Foundation program, I embarked on a journey to delve deeper into our interactions within the Nigerian Cohort 2 group chat.
+Upon completing the ALX Foundation program, I embarked on a journey to analyze our interactions within the Nigerian Cohort 2 group chat.
 This analysis aims to uncover insights, patterns, and trends within our communication channel throughout the program.
 In this documentation, you will find a detailed project overview, including the objectives, methodology, data analysis techniques employed, and key findings.
 Also, I will provide some insights into the tools and technologies used, along with the challenges encountered throughout the analysis process.

 ## Problem Statement